ritwikgoel/FileZip/README.md

 Compressed 6.7GB containing 1889 files with maxSplitSize of 100MB in 324s <br>
 Compressed same data using default compression in 309s <br>
-Decompressed 66 zip files in 99s
+Decompressed 66 zip files to 6.7GB in 99s